macOS privacy and security settings: Relaxed level

 What for: To find your computer or erase its data in case it is lost or stolen.

-All Apple devices support this feature even without Internet access and if location services are turned off.
-In this case, MacBook sends a signal over Bluetooth that other nearby Apple devices receive.
+The device search feature works even without Internet access and if location services are turned off.
+In this case, the computer sends a signal over Bluetooth that other nearby Apple devices receive.
 After receiving this signal, these devices send their location to Apple and the company forwards this data to your account.
 Using this feature, you will be able to see the approximate location of your computer in the Find My app.

 To enable the Find My Mac feature:

-1. Open the Apple menu by clicking the Apple emblem in the upper-left corner;
+1. Open the Apple menu by clicking the Apple emblem in the upper-left corner of the screen;

-2. In the drop-down list, choose System Preferences;
+2. In the drop-down list, select System Preferences;

-8. Make sure that the Find My Network function is enabled.
+11. Make sure that the Find My Network function is enabled;

 If you don't want to rely on unfamiliar Apple gadgets, grant Find My Mac access to your location:

-1. Open the Apple menu by clicking the Apple emblem in the upper-left corner;
+1. Open the Apple menu by clicking the Apple emblem in the upper-left corner of the screen;

-2. In the drop-down list, choose System Preferences;
+2. In the drop-down list, select System Preferences;

-3. Go to the Security & Privacy settings;
+3. Go to the Privacy & Security section;

 Your digital life mattersProtect it with the new Kaspersky